-- Tracking driver behaviour could help you to identify areas of waste and act upon them accordingly, which ultimately helps towards reducing your fuel bill.
+- Tracking driver behaviour could help you to identify areas of waste and act upon them accordingly, which ultimately helps towards reducing your fuel usage.
 Also, with the right solution you’ll be able to plan the most efficient route for each of your drivers at the touch of a button.
 This helps to minimise any unnecessary mileage.

 - Because feedback on driving style and behaviours are continuous, you’re in the best position to coach drivers about their bad habits (speeding, late or harsh braking) and also acknowledge those who perform well.
 Whilst your drivers are likely to have good intentions and don’t set out to jeopardise the safety of other road users, they are only human and can easily slip into bad habits.
-With a telematics solution you can closely monitor these bad habits and produce reports, or league tables, which highlight your drivers behaviour and help to implement new safety targets.
+With a telematics solution you can closely monitor these bad habits and produce reports, or league tables, which highlight your drivers performance and help to implement new safety targets.

-- With near real-time GPS data, your drivers can avoid traffic delays, as well as giving you the ability to quickly and easily attribute any new or additional site visits to the nearest vehicle and instruct them on the most efficient route to get there.
+- With near real-time GPS system data, your drivers can avoid traffic delays, as well as giving you the ability to quickly and easily attribute any new or additional site visits to the nearest vehicle and instruct them on the most efficient route to get there.

 Better payroll management: